No warnings for the Australian Capital Territory

 Fire Danger - Australian Capital Territory: Low-Moderate

-Mostly sunny.
+Partly cloudy.
+Isolated showers.
+The chance of thunderstorms.
 Light winds.
-Overnight temperatures falling to between 3 and 6 with daytime temperatures reaching 22 to 27.
+Overnight temperatures falling to between 11 and 14 with daytime temperatures reaching 22 to 27.

 Partly cloudy.
-Light winds becoming northwesterly 15 to 25 km/h during the morning.
-Overnight temperatures falling to around 7 with daytime temperatures reaching 24 to 30.
+Scattered showers.
+Light winds becoming northwesterly 15 to 20 km/h during the afternoon.
+Overnight temperatures falling to between 11 and 15 with daytime temperatures reaching 22 to 27.